-38, The University has made good progress with the plans for future development as outlined in it's Annual Integrity Statement 2021/22.
+40, The University has made good progress with the plans for future development as outlined in it's Annual Integrity Statement 2022/23.

-39, As outlined above the main targets which the University wanted to achieve in the year 2022/23 were:
+41, As outlined above the main targets which the University wanted to achieve in the year 2023/24 were:

-- To ensure that we build on our current programme of training for staff and students and to find a platform to deliver a universal level of training, which incorporates new and emerging issues of research integrity which researchers should be aware of.
-This will be achieved through the introduction of the Epigeum online training course in Research Ethics and Integrity. - To undertake a review of the systems for ethics and governance across the University and compile a report recommending any changes which should be implemented.
-This was completed in August 2023. - To develop a new and enhanced on-line system for ethical review.
-This is currently in its testing phase and should be ready to launch to users before Christmas. - To review the University's performance against the revised Concordat.
-This was presented to the University Research Ethics Committee in February 2023 for discussion and will be implemented as a mechanism for annual review.
+- To ensure that we build on our current programme of training for staff and students and to deliver a universal level of training, which incorporates new and emerging issues of research integrity which researchers should be aware of.
+This will be achieved through the introduction of new in house training sessions. - To implement the recommendations from a review of the systems for ethics and governance (which were approved by Senior Executive in December 2023) across the University. - To launch the new and enhanced on-line system for ethical review.
+This is currently in its testing phase and should be ready to launch to users before Christmas 2024. - To continue to review the University's performance against the revised Concordat to Support Research Integrity.
+This was implemented in February 2023 as a mechanism for annual review for research ethics and integrity.